Control of fixed points and existence and uniqueness of centric linking systems

-Therefore, $G$ and its action on $D$ are described by Proposition~\ref{T:genbyS3based}.
-We adopt the notation in that proposition for the remainder of the proof.
+Therefore, $G$ and its action on $D$ are described by Theorem~\ref{T:genbyS3based}.
+We adopt the notation in that theorem for the remainder of the proof.
 In the decomposition of part (b) there, each $V_i$ is $G$-invariant and so each is $S$-invariant.
 Thus, the centralizer of $S$ in $D$ factors as